-Each year TISS facilitates the election of students to become representatives of Women Development Cells.
-These students are trained and oriented to actively counsel other students who may be facing difficulties based on gender and also identify sexist behaviours among the members of TISS community and report the same to the Women Development Cell (comprising of faculty, student and staff members).
+Each year TISS facilitates the election of students to become representatives of Women and Gender Development Cells.
+These students are trained and oriented to actively support other students who may be facing difficulties based on gender and sexuality, and also identify and question discriminatory behaviours as and when they may happen.
 Some of the other roles performed by these students are:

-In view of the UGC guidelines and proposal on gender champions, from the academic year 2018-19 the WDC student representatives are being re-designated as Gender Champions (GCs).
-The number of such Gender Champions will be selected from each of the BA and MA programmes offered at TISS, at each of its four campuses.
-There will be one GC for every study programme giving at least 40-50 GCs in the Mumbai campus and about 10-15 in the off-site campuses.
+In view of the UGC guidelines and proposal on gender champions, TISS has introduced a process of inducting Gender Advocates from each batch of students.
+Gender Advocates will be selected from each of the BA and MA programmes offered at TISS, at each of its four campuses.

 The site works best on Firefox 30+ Google Chrome 45+ iOS Safari 8+ Internet Explorer 10+ Android 4.2+ Browser / Chrome Browser